-- All proposals will be reviewed by the PSBA Platform Committee on Saturday, July 27 and receive final consideration by the PSBA Delegate Assembly on Friday, October 18, following the School Leadership Conference at the Hershey Lodge & Convention Center.
+- All proposals will be reviewed by the PSBA Platform Committee at a virtual meeting to be held on Saturday, August 1 and receive final consideration by the PSBA Delegate Assembly on Saturday, November 7.
+Details on the Delegate Assembly meeting will be announced separately.

-- A representative of your board may address the Platform Committee to speak in support of the proposal during the public comment portion of the meeting.
-This year the Platform Committee will meet on Saturday, July 27 at 10:00 am. at PSBA headquarters.
-If you wish to exercise this option, you must contact the Government Affairs staff prior to the meeting.
-The public comment period is held near the beginning of the meeting.
+- A representative of your board may address the Platform Committee via Zoom to speak in support of the proposal during the public comment portion of the meeting.
+If you wish to exercise this option, you must contact the Government Affairs staff at least two weeks prior to the meeting so that arrangements can be made for participation.

 - Following the meeting, PSBA will notify you of the Platform Committee’s action and whether your proposal was accepted, amended by the panel, or not recommended for inclusion in the platform.
 Any board whose item is not recommended for inclusion may bring the proposal up for reconsideration by the Delegate Assembly.

-Questions regarding the platform adoption process should be directed to Cindy Eckerd, PSBA legislative communications manager, at (800) 932-0588, extension 3319, or e-mail at email@example.com.
+Questions regarding the platform adoption process should be directed to Cindy Eckerd at firstname.lastname@example.org.